zivaheg/smucarski_skoki/planing.md

 correlations aren’t linear but perhaps squared, cubed or another

 elementary function.
-The functions used were: 𝑥

-2

-, 𝑥

-3

-, ln 𝑥, sin 𝑥,

-cos 𝑥, tan 𝑥, arcsin 𝑥, arccos 𝑥, arctan 𝑥 to try and capture any
+The functions used were: 𝑥^2, 𝑥^3, ln 𝑥, sin 𝑥, cos 𝑥, tan 𝑥, arcsin 𝑥, arccos 𝑥, arctan 𝑥 to try and capture any

 elementary nonlinear dependence within the model." -urbanč